dyninst/dyninst/docs/symtabAPI/developer/AddrLookup.h.rst

 =====

-On Linux, it needs to read from the process’ address space to determine its shared objects and load addresses.
+On Linux, it needs to read from the process' address space to determine its shared objects and load addresses.
 By default, it will attach to another process using a debugger interface to read the necessary information, or simply use ``memcpy`` if reading from the current process.
 This behavior can be changed by implementing a custum reader derived from :cpp:class:`Dyninst::ProcessReader`.

-When created for a running process, it takes a snapshot of the process’ loaded libraries and their addresses.
+When created for a running process, it takes a snapshot of the process' loaded libraries and their addresses.
 These values can then be queried.
 However, they are not automatically updated when the process loads or unloads libraries, so users need to call :cpp:func:`refresh` to update them.